KashiwalHarsh/Hospital-Bed-Mangement/README.md

    ```
    cd hospital-bed-management
    ```
+4. Make another tab in terminal:

-3. Navigate to the backend directory:
+5. Navigate to the backend directory:
    ```
    cd backend
    ```
-4. make another tab in terminal for client directory:

-5. Navigate to the client directory:
+5. On another tab Navigate to the client directory:
    ```
    cd client
    ```